 So where should you start?
 Begin by matching fragrances with a common note within the pyramid to see how well they play together.
 If you're nervous about spraying them straight onto your skin, it's a good idea to spritz each perfume into its cap then waft both from side to side under your nose to get a sense of their blendability.

 Bath oils are a fantastic vehicle for fragrance, combining skincare with a spa-like sensorial experience to create the ultimate pampering routine.
 Spike a warm bath with your favourite oil scented with one of the best Jo Malone fragrances, then lie back and inhale the aroma as it nourishes your skin and leaves it with a soft veil of scent for hours after your soak.

 Estee Lauder Youth-Dew Bath Oil | RRP: $45/£34

 Youth-Dew was first introduced as a bath oil in 1953 in an attempt to encourage women to see fragrance, not as something reserved for special occasions, but as an everyday essential.
 Women bought it for the bath and doubled up using it as perfume.
 Even today, Youth-Dew Bath Oil is still marketed with the instruction, “wear it or use for bathtime”.

 2. The best perfumed body lotions

-Give your fragrance wardrobe a shake up by way of application, looking to lotions and creams for their enhanced aroma-fying potential.
-Fragrance evaporates more quickly from dehydrated skin so moisturising is important, and if you layer your fragrance with the corresponding body lotion, oil or cream, you can double down on the trail of your signature scent, and reap the skin smoothing benefits of a nourishing body moisturiser.
+Give your fragrance wardrobe a shake-up by way of application, scented lotions and creams can really enhance your best cheap perfume, creating something longer lasting and more complex.
+Fragrance evaporates more quickly from dehydrated skin so moisturizing is important, and if you layer your fragrance with the corresponding body lotion, oil or cream, you can double down on the trail of your signature scent, and reap the skin smoothing benefits of a nourishing body moisturizer.